sourdoughbrett/Bot_Brie_Starter/README.md

 git clone https://github.com/sourdoughbrett/Bot_Brie_Starter.git
 ```

-Alternatively you can copy and paste the files from Github since there are only a hand full.
+Alternatively you can copy and paste the files from Github since there are only a few.

 --